IUBLibTech/facet/README.md

 # FACET (Field Audio Collection Evaluation Tool)
 Version 1.00 Release Information

+Copyright 2005-2008 Indiana University Research and Technology Corporation.
+All Rights Reserved.

 Quick start:
 - After installing FACET, start the program via the desktop or start menu shortcuts.
 - The first time that you start FACET, you will be presented with a dialog box.
 Choose ‘Create New’ to start a fresh database with which to begin working